caprice-j/ggbash/README.md

 Goals
 -----

-ggbash has two main goals:
+The goal of ggbash is to make plotting in ggplot2 as faster as possible.
+It can be categorized into two different sub goals:

 1.  **Better EDA experience.** Provide blazingly fast way to do Exploratory Data Analysis.

     -   less typing by Column Index Match, Partial Prefix Match, and Predefined Precedence.

-    -   casualy save plots with Auto-generated Filenames.
+    -   casualy save plots with Pipe Operator and Auto-generated Filenames.

-2.  **Intuitive tweaking.** Make it less stressful to finalize your plots.
+2.  **Intuitive finalization (to be implemented).** Make it less stressful to finalize your plots.

     -   adjust colours or lineweights